 But we are not helpless.
-We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs and one-one-coaching.
+We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs and coaching.

 Cutting stress off at the pass after it goes off is crucial, because if we don’t, the emotions triggered by our ancient defense equipment—which aren’t designed for the social stressors of the modern world, like work pressures—will feed your brain with catastrophic thoughts.
 Remember, a part of your ancient brain thinks you’re going to die that second, which is why the stress response is activated.
 Those thoughts then automatically set off consequences fueled by berserk, raw emotions.

 Because they are in our head, we think the thoughts are true.
 The longer they remain unchallenged, the more the rumination about them will convince us that the false beliefs and worst-case scenarios are valid.
 Then we’re stuck with them for days, weeks, months, and, yes, even years.

 Managing stress is a function of perceived control over demands, known as cognitive appraisal.
 Stress is relative, in other words, to how much control you feel over demands.
 When something sets you off, you surrender control to the emotions of the moment, when you don’t have to.
 This feeds an emotional state that drives more stress.